Katsumata420/luke/README.md

 This repository contains the source code to pretrain the model and fine-tune it to solve downstream tasks.

+If you want to make the pretrain dataset, see `README-PRETRAIN-DATA.md`.

 ## News

 **November 9, 2022: The large version of LUKE-Japanese is available**